Frequently Asked Questions

 The VARK questionnaire is difficult to use with current statistical methods of validation because of its structure and the fact that it allows multiple answers to each question.
 VARK replicates how real decisions are made using many preferences so the multiple answers for each question make statistical analysis very difficult.
 There are no "right" answers!
 From Dr Leite's research, the reliability estimates for the scores of the VARK sub-scales were 0.85, 0.82, 0.84 and 0.77 for the Visual, Aural, Read/write and Kinesthetic sub-scales, respectively.
 These are considered adequate.
 Please check our Research page for the latest on VARK research.

 We await somebody to test VARK's reliability by following a group of users through several months or years.
 Any offers?

 Learning is a complex neurological experience and we cannot detect (yet) why and how learning occurs or to what it can be attributed.
 Is it the student's own efforts or the coincidence of other factors such as motivation, a brilliant teacher, or time of day ...?
 We still have difficulty designing effective ways to assess whether learning has occurred (For example, multichoice questions and essays are not very effective at measuring learning.).
 So, many writers say, "There is no evidence to support the view that teaching to a student's learning style improves his/her learning".
 But that does not say or prove very much.
 Maybe there is no evidence because we have not yet found answers to those questions above about measuring learning.
-Double-blind, controlled experiments using students and teachers would be difficult to design.
-Certainly it is obvious that choosing to teach a student in ways that he/she does not prefer to learn would be rather strange.
+Double-blind, controlled experiments using humans would be difficult, maybe impossible to design.
+It is obvious that choosing to teach a student in ways that he or she does not prefer to learn would be rather strange.
 And that is where VARK is helpful.
 It indicates the ways in which students prefer to learn.
 It does not say anything about how teachers teach.

 © copyright 2001 - 2011 Neil Fleming